GAMS-dev/gamspy/docs/user/ml/introduction.rst

 in ordinary least squares method, one minimizes the squared residuals which can be formulated as minimizing the vector size of the residuals.

-In the simple example, we can use `vector_norm` to get length of a vector.
+In the simple example, we can use :meth:`vector_norm <gamspy.math.vector_norm>` to get length of a vector.

 .. code-block:: python